radish-es/casebook-property/content/problems/new-brunswick-at.md

 a whole had occupation of all of Mi’gma’gi (including the entire Title Area), and members were able to travel and harvest throughout Mi’gma’gi (including the Title Area), subject only to such restrictions as were imposed by local or district Chiefs and heads of families.
 >
-> Prior to and at the assertion of British Sovereignty, the Mi’gmaq were a part of a larger Confederacy of Nations, known as the Wabanaki Confederacy, which included the Wolastoqey and Peskotomuhkati Nations.
-From time to time, the members of the Wabanaki Confederacy used each other’s territory, pursuant to Wampum agreements, protocols and understandings between these Nations.
->
 > Prior to and at the assertion of British sovereignty, the Mi’gmaq continuously hunted, ﬁshed, and harvested in their territory and have used, cared for, and occupied the natural resources